Santa Cruz Guitar Company: History

 Many things happened with the company in 1978.
 William Davis left because the company was struggling to make a healthy profit, and Hoover purchased Davis's share.
 They introduced the H model, named after the initial of Paul Hostetter's last name, as he introduced the guitar's concepts to Hoover and Ross.
 The FTC model was also introduced, which has a flat top with a carved, arched back.
 This model was a limited edition run, with the 17th of the series being bought by Eric Clapton.
 They later altered the FTC into the F model—which has a flat back, a plainer fretboard, and with the cutaway an option.
 Lastly, they started collaborating with Tony Rice, building a model based on his Martin d-28, a guitar that has gotten some odd modifications done to it by various repairmen.
 Rice started touring with the guitar which led to the company receiving many phone calls.
 They realized they had a something offered by nobody else, and the Tony Rice model was introduced as a standard in 1981.

 Richard Hoover bought out Bruce Ross in 1989 (who went on to pursue his current career in Family Therapy) and made several changes, for instance standardizing headstock shapes and neck widths on some models to get the amount of variation down.
 By the 1990s they had over 20 standard models, including 12 fret, smaller bodied guitars, and offered a variety of different customization options, including tone woods (Cocobolo, Ziricote, Brazilian, Figured Mahogany, etc.), custom neck shapes, inlays and custom voicing/bracing.

 The company focuses on fine detail, and limits its size to maintain instrument quality.
 They have developed new designs and understanding of materials in pursuit of a greater variation in tone—because where guitars traditionally had to produce sufficient volume to compete with other instruments, smaller bodied guitars are now amplified if necessary.
 The company uses both reclaimed wood and responsibly harvested new wood, having had a "green philosophy […] from the company's beginning."
 Due to the company's reputation they are often approached by others who have wood available, as for instance when they in 2009 built guitars after accepting an offer of Brazilian rosewood harvested in the 1930s.

 Their guitars are often perceived as expensive.
 Some of their well-known models having expensive options, e.g., one review lists the Don Edwards signature model "Cowboy Singer" at (approx. as of March 2012).

-Other models are priced similar to equivalently featured instruments from other makers.
+Other models are priced similar to equivalently featured instruments from other makers and can be found at stores like Eddie's Guitars and Dream Guitars.